-The Bank has established, in 2015, a 401(k) Plan (the "Plan") which covers employees who meet the eligibility requirements of having worked 1,000 hours in a plan year and have attained the age of 21.
+The Bank established, in 2015, a 401(k) Plan (the "Plan") which covers employees who meet the eligibility requirements of having worked 1,000 hours in a plan year and have attained the age of 21.
 Participants are permitted to contribute up to the maximum percentage allowable by law of their compensation to the Plan.
-The Bank elected to make a 4% matching contribution for all employees contributions up to 5% as part of its Safe Harbor Plan.
+The Bank elected to make a 4% matching contribution for all employees' contributions up to 5% as part of its Safe Harbor Plan.
 This contribution is vested immediately.
-The Bank's contribution to the Plan for the year ended December 31, 2015 was \$41,798.
+The Bank's contribution to the Plan for the years ended December 31, 2016 and 2015 was \$57,027 and \$41,798, respectively.

-10. Lease Commitments
+9. Lease Commitments

 In 2013, the Bank entered into an operating lease agreement for its main banking office.
 This lease commenced November 2013 and has a ten-year term with an additional five-year option period.
-Rent expense for the years ended December 31, 2015 and 2014 was \$79,000 and \$78,000, respectively.
+Rent expense for the years ended December 31, 2016 and 2015 was \$117,000 and \$79,000, respectively.